worldbank/wb-reproducible-research-repository/guidance/AI_reproducibility_guidelines.md

 - Generating structured action plans or diagnostic outputs used in the knowledge product
 - Any AI-generated result that feeds directly into a finding, table, or exhibit

-This guideline does **not** apply when AI was used as a coding assistant to help write or debug scripts (e.g., using GitHub Copilot or Claude to write Stata or Python code).
-In those cases, the script itself is the auditable artifact and is already required to be included in the package.
+This guideline does not apply when AI was used as a coding assistant to help write or debug scripts (e.g., using GitHub Copilot or Claude to write Stata or Python code).
+In those cases, the script itself is the auditable output and is already required to be included in the package.
+Researchers may nonetheless wish to disclose the use of AI coding tools in their README (e.g., "Code was developed with the assistance of GitHub Copilot/Claude Code"), though this is not a strict requirement.

 > **Decision rule:** If an AI output appears, directly or transformed, in the knowledge product, document it.
 If AI only helped produce code that you then ran, no additional documentation is required.

-> **Data sensitivity warning:** Do not upload restricted, confidential, or personally identifiable data to commercial AI tools (e.g., ChatGPT, Claude.ai, Gemini).
+> **Data sensitivity note:** Do not upload restricted, confidential, or personally identifiable data to commercial AI tools (e.g., ChatGPT, Claude.ai, Gemini).
 This includes household survey microdata, administrative records, or any data governed by a data use agreement.
 If your analysis involves sensitive data, use only tools approved for that data classification or anonymize/aggregate inputs before use.

 ---